reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 11.
 Deploy SPA <a id="step-11"></a>

 To deploy SPA from your workstation you need permissions to act on the `Automation` account.
-This can be done with a local profile in `~/.aws/config` that provides me `AWSAdministratorAccess` to `Automation`.
-In the example below, the local profile is named `automation-sso` so feel free to use your own name and settings.
+This can be done with [a local profile in `~/.aws/config`](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) that provides me `AWSAdministratorAccess` to `Automation` via Identity Center.
+In the example below, the local profile is named `automation-sso`.
+Feel free to use your own name and settings.

 ```shell
 $ export AWS_PROFILE=automation-sso